-In today’s times, it is no longer a question of “Do we need active shooter training?”, rather it is, “Is our business prepared for a workplace shooting today?” and “Why don’t we have procedures and training in place for an active threat yet?”
+It is no longer a question of “Do we need active shooter training?”, rather it is, “Is our business prepared for a workplace shooting today?” or “Why don’t we have procedures and training in place for an active threat yet?”

 As always, the Guardian Defense team is here to make sure your company’s needs are met.
 Simply >>click here<< to schedule an appointment with one of our Safety Specialists and assess how to prepare your business for an active threat or workplace shooting today!

 - FBI Report: Active Shooter Incidents in 2017 – Guardian Defense’s Takeaways - May 16, 2018

 - Active Shooter Statistics, By the Numbers - April 24, 2018

 - Participation in the 17 Minute National School Walkout after Parkland Shooting - March 16, 2018

 - How to Barricade a Door Effectively During a Shooting or Terror Attack - January 31, 2018